CrayLabs/SmartSim/doc/experiment.rst

 After initialization, each entity can be started, monitored, and stopped using the :ref:`Experiment<experiment_api>` post-creation methods.

-.. list-table:: Interact with Entities during the Experiment
+.. list-table:: Interact with Entities During the Experiment
    :widths: 25 55 25
    :header-rows: 1